Law of Return: History

 The Law of Return was passed unanimously by the Knesset, Israel's Parliament, on 5 July 1950.
-The date chosen so that it would coincide with the anniversary of the death of Zionist visionary Theodor Herzl.
+This date had been chosen to coincide with the anniversary of the death of early political Zionism leader Theodor Herzl.
 It declared:

 Every Jew has the right to come to this country as an oleh.

-In a declaration to the Knesset, the then Israeli prime minister David Ben-Gurion asserted that the law did not bestow a right but rather reaffirmed a right Jews already held:
+Israel's first prime minister, David Ben-Gurion, asserted in the Knesset that the law did not bestow a right but rather affirmed an 'inherent right' Jews possessed by virtue of being Jewish:

 This law does not provide for the State to bestow the right to settle upon the Jew living abroad; it affirms that this right is inherent in him from the very fact of being a Jew; the State does not grant the right of return to the Jews of the diaspora.
 This right preceded the State; this right built the State; its source is to be found in the historic and never broken connection between the Jewish people and the homeland.

 Follow-up legislation on immigration matters was contained in the Nationality Law of 1952.

 Originally, the rights under the Law of Return applied only to Jews.
 However, due to an inability on the lawmakers to agree on a definition of "who is a Jew", the Law did not define the term, relying instead on the issue to resolve itself over time.
 As a result, the Law relied in effect on the traditional halakhic definition.
 But, the absence of a definition of who is a Jew, for the purpose of the Law, resulted in divergent views of the various streams of Judaism competing for recognition.

 Those who immigrate to Israel under the Law of Return are immediately entitled to citizenship in Israel.
-However, differences of opinion have arisen as to whether a person who claims citizenship under the Law of Return should be automatically registered as "Jewish" for census purposes.
+However, differences of opinion have arisen as to whether a person who has claimed citizenship under the Law of Return should then be automatically registered as "Jewish" for census purposes.
 According to the halakhic definition, a person is Jewish if their mother is Jewish, or if they convert to Judaism.
-Orthodox Jews do not recognize conversions performed by Reform or Conservative Judaism.
-However, the Law provides that any Jew regardless of affiliation may migrate to Israel and claim citizenship.
+Orthodox Jews do not recognize conversions performed under the rules of Reform or Conservative Judaism.
+However, the law provides that any Jew, regardless of affiliation, may migrate to Israel and claim citizenship.

 Jewish ancestry amendment

-The Law of Return was amended in 1970 to extend the right of return to some non-Jews.
-Amendment number 2, 4a, states:
+The Law of Return was amended in 1970 to extended the right of return to certain people who might not, until then, have been considered eligible.
+Amendment number 2, 4a, stated:

 The rights of a Jew under this Law and the rights of an oleh under the Nationality Law, 5712-1952***, as well as the rights of an oleh under any other enactment, are also vested in a child and a grandchild of a Jew, the spouse of a Jew, the spouse of a child of a Jew and the spouse of a grandchild of a Jew, except for a person who has been a Jew and has voluntarily changed his/her religion.

 The law since 1970 applies to the following groups: